Colegio Isaac Rabin

 These competitions are held at the national level in Panama.
 The school annually sends delegations to participate alongside public and private institutions in the country, in solving problems in math and science of a high degree of complexity and difficulty.
 The school has earned numerous gold, silver and bronze medals in recent years and currently has one secondary student participating on the national mathematics team competing in international competitions and Olympiads.

 March of the Living

 The 12th grade class participates annually in the “Marcha por la Vida.”
-The trip to Poland and Israel, for an immersive experience in Jewish history and culture, represents the culminating experience of the study of the Shoa, realized in the grade 11 year.
-The school’s students return after the two-week journey every May, having had a powerful and transformative learning experience, and they present these learnings and reflections to their parents and to the community in a special annual event.
+The trip to Poland and Israel, for an immersive experience in Jewish history and culture, represents the culminating experience of the study of the Shoah, realized in the grade 11 year.
+The school’s students return after the two-week journey every May, having had a powerful and transformative learning experience and they present learnings and reflections to their parents and to the community in a special annual event.

 Patronato De Nutricion project at Las Gaitas

 This project is designed to improve the nutrition and self-sufficiency of smallholder farming families.
 Patronato runs a program to train these rural families how to improve the quality of their subsistence farming and how to better prevent and manage problems with their crops.
 Students from the school help evaluate the needs of the assigned family and collaborate with them during a few annual visits in order to help implement improvements and lend a valuable helping hand in the fields.